In a recent resolution, the UN officially declared 20 May as World Bee Day

 The Slovenian Beekeeper’s Association has therefore played a key role in giving this issue greater prominence, and in bringing it to the attention of the UN.
 Apiculture, after all, is one of Slovenia's oldest traditional crafts and is a crucial part of its economy, given equal status to that of other types of agricultural activity.
 The Carniolan honeybee, endemic to Slovenia, is the only bee species allowed to be kept in this genuinely beekeeping nation, where thousands upon thousands of residents are currently engaged in this activity.
 Beekeeping traditions go back a long way here, to a time when sugar was in relatively short supply and almost every farm kept honeybees.

 One of the particular charms of walking or cycling through the glorious Slovenian landscape is to be greeted by clusters of brightly painted wooden beehives, and the low hum of their many thousands of inhabitants, as they go about their well-ordered, day-to-day business.
-And in addition to our ever-popular walking holidays to Slovenia
+And in addition to its ever-popular walking holidays to Slovenia

-not only takes in the justly popular, jewel-like Lake Bled, but also provides stupendous alpine views and a unique, two-wheeled perspective on rural Slovenian life.
+not only takes in the justly popular, jewel-like Lake Bled, but also provides stupendous Alpine views and a unique, two-wheeled perspective on rural Slovenian life.
 As well as the hives and traditional hayracks that dot the impossibly green meadows, you also pass Breznica, the birthplace of Anton Janša

 (1734 –1773), a beekeeping pioneer whose birthday (20 May) was chosen by the UN to mark the inaugural World Bee Day itself.

 In 1771, Janša became the first royally appointed teacher of apiculture for all Austrian lands, teaching at the Habsburg Court and keeping bees in Vienna’s Imperial gardens (Augarten).
-Our 6-night holiday also ends with a circuit via Radovljica, a town of Gothic and Renaissance mansions perched on a rocky outcrop where there is a fascinating museum devoted to Slovenian apiculture.
+Inntravel's cycling holiday also ends with a circuit via Radovljica, a town of Gothic and Renaissance mansions perched on a rocky outcrop where there is a fascinating museum devoted to Slovenian apiculture.
 Here you can find out more about the hard-working inhabitants of the hives which you’ll have seen throughout your trip, and perhaps come to understand more about the need for the World Bee Day initiative, and the protection of this most vital of species.